-Today we visit the National Theatre of San Jose.
-This is one of the most beautiful buildings in the city to me.
-We arrive just after the opening hour and buy our tickets.
+We arrived just after the opening hour and bought our tickets.
 They propose guided tours in English and Spanish.
 So we book for the first available visit, which gives us time to wander around and have a coffee.
 The day is off to a good start!

 We’re back for the visit.
 There are not too many people so our small group of 5 can start the tour.